-Even if you rinse or bathe yourself after chlorine exposure, there are residues that can remain in the skin.
+Even if you rinse or bathe yourself after chlorine exposure, some residues can remain in the skin.
 Indeed, continued exposure can lead to prolonged irritation and agony.
-With this, those at risk for chlorine reactions are the swimmers, professional cleaners, and the lifeguards.
+With this, those at risk for chlorine reactions are the swimmers, professional cleaners, and lifeguards.

-Sometimes, the caretaker of the pool may add too many chlorine in the pool.
-Excessive chlorine in the water can be irritating for the skin.
+Sometimes, the caretaker of the pool may add too much chlorine to the pool.
+Excessive chlorine in the water can be irritating to the skin.

 Treatment of Chlorine Rash

 You can solve a chlorine rash by buying over-the-counter (OTC) medicines.
 Examples of these are corticosteroid creams like hydrocortisone.
-However, most of the medical professionals don’t recommend the hydrocortisone cream on the face.
-The skin on the face is thin and the cream can irritate the eyes and mouth.
+However, most medical professionals don’t recommend hydrocortisone cream on the face.
+The skin on the face is thin, and the cream can irritate the eyes and mouth.

 If you experience hives, you can take medications or apply diphenhydramine cream like Benadryl on the skin.
-You can also buy lotions or body washes which has the ability to remove chlorine and can soothe the skin.
+You can also buy lotions or body washes that can remove chlorine and soothe the skin.

-Avoid scented lotions which can add irritation of the skin caused by chlorine.
+Avoid scented lotions, which can add irritation to the skin caused by chlorine.
 The topical applications mentioned above will help reduce the incidence of a chlorine rash.
 This can help you swim comfortably and enjoy the day.